ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 {: #cbr-security-strategy}
 {: step}

 To set up the right set of rules for context-based restrictions (CBRs), you should have defined the access strategy for your cloud resources.
 All resources should be protected by identity and access management (IAM).
 It means, that authentication and authorization checks should be performed before a user or service ID accesses a resource.
-CBRs add to the protection by cutting off network access based and origin criteria and other rules, but they do not replace proper IAM configuration.
+CBRs add to the protection by cutting off network access based on origin criteria and other rules, but they do not replace proper IAM configuration.
 Additionally, many services support limiting network traffic to private endpoints, thereby already reducing access options.

 You might find that some rules impact the comfort of administrating resources, e.g., through the browser console.
-Moreover, you need to make sure that you don't lock you out from accessing resources and related management dashboards and APIs.
+Moreover, you need to make sure that you don't deny yourself access to resources, management dashboards and APIs.
 Thus, you have to account for bastion hosts, corporate networks, gateways and maybe even {{site.data.keyword.cloud-shell_short}}.
 In addition, some services support a fine-grained distinction of data plane and control place access for CBR configuration, e.g., [{{site.data.keyword.containershort_notm}} cluster and management APIs](/docs/containers?topic=containers-cbr#protect-api-types-cbr).

 In summary, these questions should be asked:
 * Are all resources protected by IAM and similar?